-Spend the first couple of months simply filling up your brain with all of the knowledge about prepping and survival that you can.
-Take note of any patterns you see across multiple resources, and also conduct a little extra research on how to prepare for a survival situation specific to your circumstances.
+Spend the first couple of months simply filling up your brain with all the knowledge about prepping and survival that you can.
+Take note of any patterns you see across multiple sources, and also conduct a little extra research on how to prepare for a survival situation specific to your geographic location or circumstances.

-For example, if you live near the ocean, you’ll want to spend extra time reading up on how to survive a hurricane or flooding.
+For example, if you live near the ocean, you’ll want to spend extra time reading up on how to survive a hurricane, tsunami, or flooding.
 Or if you live within the vicinity of a chemical power plant, you’ll want to read up on how to survive a chemical spill.

 It’s also good to explore the nearby woods with friends or family members and practice using your compass to navigate your way.
 Use a magnesium flint striker to start a small, controlled fire but remember to be safe and extinguish even small fires completely when you’re done.
 Reading is always good, but practice is better and costs very little money.

 Tent camping is another valuable experience as you can learn new things and discover any gaps in your own skill sets.
 Camping outdoors also opens your eyes to the real basics of survival, such as water, warmth, food, and shelter.

 Around the dinner table is a good opportunity to share whatever important knowledge you gain with your family.
 The goal is to get your family to acknowledge your enthusiasm for prepping, but they also need to understand why you want to prep.
 They need to know that prepping is not just a hobby, but a lifestyle change designed to keep everybody safer when the worst happens.